hpc-io/dxt-explorer/docs/source/building.rst

 To enable tracing for particular files you can refer to the Darshan's documentation page.

-To use DXT Explorer, you first need to get the darshan version installed on system, so that the matching pyDarshan version is installed from pip.
+To use DXT Explorer, you first need to get the darshan version installed on system so that the matching pyDarshan version is installed from pip.
 To do this, run the following command (Make sure you have Python 3 installed on your system):

 .. code-block:: bash

     bash prepare.sh

-This command will create a constraint.txt file which will contain the darshan version to be installed through pip.
+This command will create a constraint.txt file which will contain the pyDarshan version to be installed through pip.

 Run the below command to install some required Python libraries: